-- Compiles existing and projected housing, land use, census, economic, transportation, and other basic planning data; - Prepares preliminary drafts of transportation, economic development, housing and land use, and zoning studies in accordance with format, methodology and schedule specifications; - Provides technical assistance to citizen groups with other staff; - Responds to inquiries relating to land use, zoning, ownership, housing, transportation, economic development, and other related planning items; - Keeps staff informed of the availability of newly-generated data; - Attends meetings, conferences and workshops; - Professional development in the field through readings and attendance at workshops and training sessions; - Grant writing with supervision; and - Performs other duties as required by the Commission.
+- 1. Compiles existing statistical data and projected housing, land use, census, economic, transportation, and other basic planning data; - 2.
+Prepares preliminary drafts of transportation, economic development, housing and land use, and zoning studies in accordance with format, methodology and schedule specifications; - 3.
+Provides technical assistance to citizen groups with other staff; - 4.
+Responds to inquiries relating to land use, zoning, ownership, housing, transportation, economic development, and other related planning items; - 5.
+Assists and collects field work and assessments; - 6.
+Keeps staff informed of the availability of newly-generated data; - 7.
+Attends meetings, conferences and workshops during working hours and evenings; - 8.
+Professional development in the field through readings and attendance at workshops and training sessions; - 9.
+Assists other planners in Grant writing with supervision; and - 10.
+Performs other duties as required by the Commission.